cshum/imagor/README.md

 - `IMAGE` is the image path or URI
   - For image URI that contains `?` character, this will interfere the URL query and should be encoded with [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) or equivalent
   - Base64 URLs: Use `b64:` prefix to encode image URLs with special characters as [base64url](https://developer.mozilla.org/en-US/docs/Glossary/Base64#url_and_filename_safe_base64).
 This encoding is  more robust if you have special characters in your image URL, and can fix encoding/signing issues in your setup.
+  - Color image: Use `color:<color>` to generate a solid color or transparent image without loading from a source.
+See [Color Image](#color-image) section below.

 ### Filters